 A material portion of our business depends on our ability to provide surety bonds.
 We may be unable to compete for or work on certain projects if we are not able to obtain the necessary surety bonds.
 Our construction contracts frequently require that we obtain from surety companies, and provide to our customers, payment and performance bonds as a condition to the award of such contracts.
 Such surety bonds secure our payment and performance obligations.
 Under standard terms in the surety market, surety companies issue bonds on a project-by-project basis and can decline to issue bonds at any time or require the posting of collateral as a condition to issuing any bonds.
 Current or future market conditions, as well as changes in our sureties' assessment of our or their own operating and financial risk, could cause our surety companies to decline to issue, or substantially reduce the amount of, bonds for our work or to increase our bonding costs.
 These actions can be taken on short notice.
-If our surety companies, increasing business with clients that do not require bonds, or posting other forms of collateral for project performance, such as letters of credit, parent company guarantees, or cash.
+If our surety companies were to limit or eliminate our access to bonding, our alternatives would include seeking bonding capacity from other surety companies, increasing business with clients that do not require bonds, or posting other forms of collateral for project performance, such as letters of credit, parent company guarantees, or cash.
 However, we may be unable to secure these alternatives in a timely manner, on acceptable terms, or at all.
 Accordingly, if we were to experience an interruption or reduction in the availability of bonding, we may be unable to compete for or work on certain projects.
 Increases in the costs of surety bonds could also adversely impact our profitability.

 Our results of operations could be adversely affected as a result of goodwill and identifiable intangible asset impairments.
 When we acquire a business, we record an asset called "goodwill" equal to the excess of the consideration transferred over the fair value of the net tangible and identifiable intangible assets acquired.
 Goodwill and indefinite-lived intangible assets are not amortized but instead evaluated for impairment annually, or more frequently if events or circumstances indicate that the carrying amount of the asset may be impaired.
 Impairment may result from a deterioration in macroeconomic conditions, declining financial performance, deterioration in the operational environment, or changes in the manner in which acquired assets are used.
 Significant judgment is required in determining whether goodwill and indefinite-lived intangible assets are impaired and assumptions utilized for purposes of our impairment testing may change in future periods.
 There can be no assurance that our estimates and assumptions will prove to be accurate predictions of the future.
 Significant adverse changes to external market conditions or our internal forecasts, if any, could result in future impairment charges.
 It is not possible at this time to determine if any future impairment charge will result or, if it does, whether such a charge would be material to our results of operations.
-For further discussion of our impairment testing, see Note 8 - Goodwill, Identifiable Intangible Assets, and Other Long-Lived Assets included in Item 8.
+For further discussion of our impairment testing, see Note 8 - Goodwill, Identifiable Intangible Assets, and Other Long-Lived Assets of the notes to consolidated financial statements included in Item 8.
 Financial Statements and Supplementary Data.